How Do I Know If My Dog Has Degenerative Myelopathy?

 Knuckling and Dragging Paws

 Dogs with nerve damage from degenerative myelopathy will struggle with their paw placement.
 Because they struggle with feeling their feet, dogs in the early stages of DM will unintentionally drag their paws when they walk or knuckle over.
-In more advanced cases a dog that is knuckling may flip their paw upside down and walk on the top of their foot.
-At first you may hear the sound of dragging toenails occasionally while walking your dog.
+In more advanced cases, a dog that is knuckling may flip its paw upside down and walk on the top of its foot.
+At first, you may hear the sound of dragging toenails occasionally while walking your dog.
 If you think your dog is knuckling, check their toenails for signs of uneven wear.
-It’s quite common for a dog with degenerative myelopathy to drag their feet on one side of their paw more than the other side.
-Although DM nerve damage is permanent and will worsen, an anti-knuckling training tool can be used to help DM dogs with paw placement even though it will not permanently correct the issue.
+It’s quite common for a dog with degenerative myelopathy to drag its feet on one side of its paw more than the other side.
+Although DM nerve damage is permanent and will worsen, an anti-knuckling training tool can be used to help DM dogs with paw placement, even though it will not permanently correct the issue.

 Difficulty Standing Up

 One of the most common signs of mobility loss in a dog is struggling to stand up or push themselves up off the ground.
 Dogs with degenerative myelopathy will struggle to get their back legs underneath them when they attempt to stand, which may make them slow to rise or unable to stand up without assistance.
-Because the inability to stand can easily be contributed to a sign of old age, this is often missed.
-Any changes in your dog’s life whether it’s behavioral or physical need to be shared with your vet.
-Make note of any changes, this can be key to diagnosing your dog as early as possible.
+Because the inability to stand can easily be attributed to a sign of old age, this is often missed.
+Any changes in your dog’s life, whether it’s behavioral or physical, need to be shared with your vet.
+Make note of any changes, as your observations can be key to diagnosing your dog as early as possible.

 German Shepherd with Walkin' Wheels dog wheelchair